yosriady/sheethub/README.md

 - Fix typos
 - *Your idea here!*

-Discuss ideas by creating a Github issue!
+Initiate idea discussions by creating a Github issue!

+We use [Github Flow](https://guides.github.com/introduction/flow/), a lightweight, branch-based workflow.
+Create feature branches and your pull requests will be reviewed!